ImNotMee/HealthTracker/README.md

 Click the **Calendar** tab at the top of the page to see all the appointments that the user has within this month.

-Click the **Streak** tab at the top of the page to see all the streaks of their goals (physical, mental, medical) that the user has within this month. **(Data is hard coded, will require server call)**
+Click the **Streak** tab at the top of the page to see all the streaks of their goals (physical, mental, medical) that the user has within this month.

 ## Reminders: